-Erika’s practice involves most civil matters including water law, real estate, corporate governance, business transactions, and estate planning.
+Erika Gibson’s practice involves most civil matters, including water law, real estate, corporate governance, business transactions, and estate planning.
 She serves a broad range of clients with care and competency, from negotiating complex business agreements, to securing and protecting legal water supplies for ranchers, homeowners, and special districts, to helping families think through estate-planning goals.

-Born and raised in Colorado, Erika has maintained a professional and personal interest in western resources and politics.
-She currently serves as Vice Chair on the River Commissioner for the City of Glenwood Springs and volunteers for the Middle Colorado Watershed Council.
-Erika enjoys life on the Western Slope trail running, river running, and running a paintbrush across canvas.
+Erika has maintained a professional and personal interest in Western resources and politics.
+She currently serves as President for the 9th Judicial District Bar Association, Vice Chair for the River Commission for the City of Glenwood Springs, and volunteers for the Middle Colorado Watershed Council.

 Professional Associations and Memberships

-- 9th Judicial District Bar Association, Vice President
+- 9th Judicial District Bar Association, President, 2017–present

 - City of Glenwood Springs, River Commissioner, Vice Chair, 2016–present